 The land on which this house sits was given to Nathaniel Rogers, the second minister in Ipswich.
 His great grandson Daniel Rogers sold the Rogers homestead, “a certain messauge” to John Baker in 1761 for £160.
 (110:94).
-Thomas Franklin Waters believed that Baker built the present house, but it is more likely that he purchased the lot with the home of the recently deceased Rev. John Rogers, and remodeled the inside with Georgian features.
+Thomas Franklin Waters believed that Baker built the present house, but it is possible that he remodeled the home of the recently deceased Rev. John Rogers with Georgian features.

-The appearance of the house suggests that it was constructed earlier, but there is no written documentation.
+The exterior form of the house earlier construction, but there is no written documentation.
 The house has an asymmetrical front facade with two over two bays, the left rooms being larger.
 A single window is on the end of each room.
 The exterior shows a steep pitched roof with minimal eaves.
 This style of construction was common during the First Period during the late 17th Century Century and suggests a house constructed between 1680 and 1720.

 While many First Period half-houses were double in width with the right and left sides of different proportions, it was also often the case that central chimney First Period houses were constructed intentionally with the “hall” side larger than the “parlor.”
 In a 1638 letter to John Winthrop Jr., Samuel Symonds gave instructions for how his house should be constructed: “Concerning the frame of the house…It makes no great matter though there be no partition upon the first floor; if there be, make one bigger than the other.”
 The Rogers-Brown house at 83 County Rd. has a similarly asymmetrical facade, and originally sat nearby facing the South Green.
 Several Ipswich and Essex County First Period Houses built in the era between 1680 and 1720 share a similar size and configuration.